-The Company is a public company limited by shares, domiciled and incorporated in the United Kingdom and is part of a European listed group whose ultimate parent is Banco Santander SA.
-The registered office address of the Company is 1 Bartholomew Lane, London, EC2N 2AX.
+The Company is a public company, limited by shares and incorporated and registered in England and Wales and is part of a European listed group whose ultimate parent is Banco Santander SA.
+The registered office address of the Company is 5 Churchill Place, 10th Floor, London, United Kingdom.
+E14 SHU.